flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.md

 ## Graphics

-_Blast Processing!_
+The answer is _Blast Processing!_, what else do you need to know?

-Graphics data is processed by the 68000 and rendered on a proprietary chip called **Video Display Processor** (or 'VDP' for short) which then sends the resulting frame (in the form of scan lines) for display.
+Now, if you want to know the _real_ answer: graphics data is processed by the 68000 and rendered on a proprietary chip called **Video Display Processor** (or 'VDP' for short) which then sends the resulting frame (in the form of scan lines) for display.

 The VDP runs at **~13 MHz** and supports multiple resolution modes depending on the region: Up to **320x224 pixels** in NTSC and up to **320x240 pixels** in PAL.